flyingrhinonz/nftwatch/README.md

 higher than reality because the time it takes to read and calculate values is not accounted for (nftwatch uses simple division by refresh time per cycle).
+* If short comments make it difficult to follow the line - toggle dot padding with:  `.`  to improve readability.
+Change will apply at next table redraw.

 Troubleshooting